MicrosoftDocs/cpp-docs/docs/mfc/reference/cspinbuttonctrl-class.md

     int nUpper);
 ```

 ### Parameters

- *nLower* and *nUpper*
+*nLower* and *nUpper*<br/>
 Upper and lower limits for the control.
 For `SetRange`, neither limit can be greater than UD_MAXVAL or less than UD_MINVAL; in addition, the difference between the two limits cannot exceed UD_MAXVAL. `SetRange32` places no restrictions on the limits; use any integers.

 ### Remarks
  The member function `SetRange32` sets the 32-bit range for the spin button control.